immersivecognition/unity-experiment-framework/README.md

         ManipulateSceneColor(colorManipulation);
     }

-    // this could trigger on some user behaviour, collecting their score in a task public void RecordResultsAndEnd(int score)
+    // this could trigger on some user behaviour (e.g. button response), collecting their score in a task public void RecordResultsAndEnd(int score)
     {
         // store their score